-The Centers for Medicare & Medicaid Services (CMS) have issued a new mandate for all hospitals in the U.S. to post a list of charges online in a machine-readable format by January 1, 2019.
+The Centers for Medicare & Medicaid Services (CMS) have issued a mandate for all hospitals in the U.S. to post a list of charges online in a machine-readable format.
 For Regional Health’s list of charges please click on the link below.

 - This list of charges does not represent a change in charges; we are simply posting our charges online.

 - A range of products and services can be bundled into the price of a particular hospital service, including medications, supplies, tests and services.